 Due to his great success the original concept of the “Art Deco” is abused over time, so that Art Deco is now partially misunderstood as middle-class style with a mix of kitsch and mass production.

-Art Deco Interiors by FORBELI, however, represent the artistic spirit of the original Art Deco.
+Art Deco Interiors by FORBELI Home, however, is representing the artistic spirit of the original Art Deco.